 How much do you know about Henry VI?
 We reveal the most curious facts about the king’s life – from his relationship with his wife, Margaret of Anjou, to his mysterious 18-month illness…

 When Henry’s wife, Margaret of Anjou, visited the king’s bedroom, they were sometimes joined by “trusted attendants”

 Pious, simple and puritan.
 This is how Henry VI is often described by historians and scholars.
 And the label certainly fits: the medieval king spent his free time meditating on the sufferings of Christ; staying in monasteries; and practising Devotio Moderna, a movement for religious reform that advocated humility and obedience.

-The recent revelation – made by the historian Lauren Johnson – that Henry VI may have had a “sex coach” in his marriage bed seems therefore unsurprising.
-Johnson, who has been investigating the king’s private life, claims to have discovered evidence in the National Archives and royal household accounts that suggests Henry and his wife, Margaret of Anjou, were occasionally joined by “trusted attendants” in the bedroom.
+It was therefore unsurprising when historian Lauren Johnson revealed that Henry VI may have had a “sex coach” in his marriage bed in 2019.
+Johnson, who had been investigating the king’s private life, claimed to have discovered evidence in the National Archives and royal household accounts that suggests Henry and his wife, Margaret of Anjou, were occasionally joined by “trusted attendants” in the bedroom.

 Was it because the famously chaste Henry didn’t know what he was doing?
 “I think it’s entirely possible that it had reached a certain point where it perhaps became necessary to make clear to him what he should be doing,” Johnson told the Observer.
 “That couldn’t be done in a public way at all.
 The king’s chamber is the most private place [where] you could be having this conversation or, indeed, checking what was going on.”